Definition of 'bored'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Or a bored, rich housewife thing?
 Times, Sunday Times (2016)Another study questioned hundreds of people about how prone to feeling bored they were, and how much meaning they found in life.
 Times, Sunday Times (2016)He said:'This happens because people are lonely and bored.
 Times, Sunday Times (2016)How else is the bored housewife supposed to exercise those tricky sets of muscles?
 Times, Sunday Times (2009)Is he bored of his wife?
 The Sun (2009)My friend was lonely and bored.
 Times, Sunday Times (2010)You're unlikely to feel bored with it if he does.
-The Sun (2015)Answer: a love triangle involving two escaped convicts and a bored housewife.
-Times, Sunday Times (2013)My diagnosis is bored, lonely and unemployed.
-The Sun (2014)A bored middle-class wife takes up with the handyman.
-Times, Sunday Times (2010)She's today's bored trophy wife who married an unpleasant banker.
+The Sun (2015)My diagnosis is bored, lonely and unemployed.
+The Sun (2014)She's today's bored trophy wife who married an unpleasant banker.
 Times, Sunday Times (2015)And there is more misery to come when his bored wife and daughter go in search of romance, forcing him to change his errant ways.
 The Sun (2009)

 Trends of 'bored'

 In Common Usage. bored is one of the 10000 most commonly used words in the Collins dictionary

 British English: bored /bɔːd/ ADJECTIVE